 The aim is to transcend the time, by emancipating the garments to eternity as a real artwork.

-By not depriving or depersonalising the woman and her femininity in a perfect balance between the masculine and the feminine, in a concrete elegance where the cohesion between the ethic and aesthetic are determined by the result.
+In a perfect balance between the masculine and the feminine, in a concrete elegance where the cohesion between the ethic and aesthetic are determined by the result.